 Operating independent of government, the Highway 104 Corporation is the entity that permitted non-recourse financing, meaning private investors can lay no claim on government assets or money in the unlikely event toll revenue should fail to provide a return on investment.

-One of the Corporation's primary administrative responsibilities is ensuring toll revenue is collected and distributed according to the agreements signed by the government of Nova Scotia, Atlantic Highway Corporation, and CIT Financial Limited, formerly Newcourt Credit Group, the Bondholder's Representative.
+One of the Corporation's primary administrative responsibilities is ensuring toll revenue is collected and distributed according to the agreements signed by the government of Nova Scotia, Atlantic Highway Corporation, and Newcourt Credit Group.
+The Bondholder's Representative is Canada Life.

 This responsibility includes maintaining budget control, issuing payment directives, and ensuring that parties to the agreements are meeting obligations in timely fashion.
 It also means keeping communication lines open and direct between all parties.

-The administration of Highway 104 Western Alignment Corporation is led by its General Manager, Paul Richard, P. Eng. and by the Controller, Eva Hislop, CMA.
+The administration of Highway 104 Western Alignment Corporation is led by its General Manager, Darren Blundon, and by the Controller, Vicki Clark, CPA, CMA.
 Patricia M. Belleza, PCP provides administrative and accounting support.

-The financial activities of the Corporation are carefully scrutinized by CIT Financial Limited and the Department of Transportation and Infrastructure Renewal.
-In addition, the Corporation engages KPG LLP to provide audit reports in accordance with International Financial Reporting Standards (IFRS).
+The financial activities of the Corporation are carefully scrutinized by Canada Life and the Department of Transportation and Infrastructure Renewal.
+In addition, the Corporation engages KPMG LLP to provide audit reports in accordance with International Financial Reporting Standards (IFRS).

 Detailed reports of the highway's operation are given to the Deputy Minister of the Department of Transportation and Infrastructure Renewal on a monthly basis, and he in turn informs the Minister of Transportation and Infrastructure Renewal as the owner.
 The Minister is well equipped to respond to questions from the public, Cabinet, Members of the Legislative Assembly, and the media, as is the Corporation's General Manager.